 These squads are for those who wish to commit further to swimming and compete individually as well as for the club teams.
 The pathway swimmers take is a joint decision between coaches, swimmer and parents/guardians but generally follows this route: Group 7 > Junior Development Squad or Junior Advanced Squad (this decision is based on age and abilities).
 From then on, swimmers will go Junior Advanced Squad > Junior Competitive Squad > Junior Elite Squad > Senior Competitive Squad > Senior Elite Squad.

-Assessments of squad swimmers is undertaken by the senior coaches and the criteria for each squad are defined as per the below.
-Swimmers will be allowed to move between squads should they meet the criteria of a new squad.
-Please note that squad moves are regulated as per our Squad Moves Guidelines.
+Assessments of squad swimmers is undertaken by the senior coaches and the criteria for each squad are well defined.
+Squad moves are regulated as per our Squad Moves Guidelines.
+View our Squads Timetable.

 Masters swimming is swimming for adults from the age of 18 years.
 It encompasses the whole range of ability from casual fitness swimming to highly organised competitive swimming.
 It can help you if you are trying to get fit, improve your health, improve your swimming skills or compete in Masters competitions.
 Swimming is an ideal activity for all ages.
 Being non-impact, there is little strain on the joints.
 As an aerobic exercise, it is good for breathing and circulation.